Charge Transfer and Zhang-Rice Singlet Bands in the Nickelate Superconductor $\mathrm{La_3Ni_2O_7}$ under Pressure: Introduction

-\textit{Introduction - } Since the discovery of cuprate superconductors~\cite{bednorz1986}, understanding and searching for novel high transition temperature (high-$T_c$) superconductors~\cite{sun2023, luo2023bilayer, zhang1988, kotliar88, lee2006doping,scalapino2007, keimer2015quantum, maeno1994superconductivity,kamihara2006iron,maeno2001intriguing,chen2008superconductivity,chubu2008,hu2015predicting, Kitatani23} has been one of the major topics in the condensed matter physics.
-The discovery of infinite layer nickelate superconductor ~\cite{li2019, anisimov1999electronic, pickett04,middey2016physics,haule2017mott,peil2019,jiang2020critical,botana2020,zhang2020,werner2020,wang2020hund,lech2020,worm22,gu2020single,chen2022dynamical} marks a notable recent advancement, although in which the superconductivity (SC) has been only observed in thin films on substrates~\cite{li2019}, but not yet in bulk samples~\cite{ding2023critical}.
+Since the discovery of cuprate superconductors~\cite{bednorz1986}, understanding and searching for novel high transition temperature (high-$T_c$) superconductors~\cite{sun2023, luo2023bilayer, zhang1988, kotliar88, emery1995, scalapino2007, keimer2015quantum, maeno1994superconductivity,kamihara2006iron,maeno2001intriguing,chen2008superconductivity,chubu2008,hu2015predicting, Kitatani23,jiang2021ground,christos2023} has been one of the major focuses in the condensed matter physics.
+The discovery of infinite layer nickelate superconductor ~\cite{li2019, pickett04,middey2016physics,haule2017mott,peil2019,jiang2020critical,botana2020,zhang2020,werner2020,wang2020hund,lech2020,worm22,gu2020single,chen2022dynamical} marks a notable recent advancement, although in which the superconductivity (SC) has been only observed in thin films on substrates~\cite{li2019}, but not yet in bulk samples~\cite{ding2023critical}.
 The very recently discovered bulk superconductor $\mathrm{La_3Ni_2O_7}$ under high pressures~\cite{sun2023} , which exhibits a remarkable $T_c$ of $\sim$ 80 Kelvins, then represents a significant breakthrough in this field.
 As revealed by the density-functional theory (DFT) calculations~\cite{luo2023bilayer, sun2023,pardo2011}, a hallmark of the nickelate bi-layer $\mathrm{La_3Ni_2O_7}$ ~\cite{sun2023, liu2023evidence} is the activating of both 3$\dx$ and 3$\dz$ orbitals in vicinity of Fermi level~\cite{luo2023bilayer,gao22015}.
 This distinct feature may lead to superconductivity that differs significantly from the cuprates and infinite layer nickelates.
 From a theoretical perspective, several crucial questions arise.
 First, to understand the driving force behind the SC, it is necessary to elucidate the magnetic exchange couplings~\cite{jiang2020critical,lu2021magnetic} among the four active $e_g$ orbitals in the $\mathrm{NiO_2}$ bi-layer.
-Furthermore, the $e_g$ orbitals of $\mathrm{La_3Ni_2O_7}$ under pressure possess a large hole concentration, as the nominal valence of $\mathrm{Ni}$ is $\mathrm{Ni}^{2.5+}$ here, indicating an average of 1.25 holes per $e_g$ orbital.
-This high hole filling level is on the verge of quenching SC by overdoping in the context of cuprates.
-Therefore, resolving the distributions of the holes in the Ni-3$\dx$, Ni-3$\dz$, and the correlated O-2$p$ orbitals is crucial for understanding the correlation effects in $\mathrm{La_3Ni_2O_7}$ under pressure.
+Moreover, the $e_g$ orbitals of $\mathrm{La_3Ni_2O_7}$ under pressure possess a large hole content, as the nominal valence of $\mathrm{Ni}$ is $\mathrm{Ni}^{2.5+}$ in this system, indicating an average of $1.25$ holes per $e_g$ orbital.
+This high hole concentration level is on the verge of quenching SC by overdoping in the context of cuprates.
+Therefore, resolving the distributions of the holes in the Ni-$e_g$ orbitals and the correlated O-2$p$ orbitals is crucial for understanding the correlation effects in $\mathrm{La_3Ni_2O_7}$ under pressure~\cite{Liu2023wen}.